 (1) Income from interest rate swaps and other derivative transactions with customers.
-The Company incurred expenses related to derivative transactions with customers of \$1.9 million, \$8.1 million and \$0.8 million in 2023, 2022 and 2021, respectively, which are included in noninterest expenses.
+The Company incurred expenses related to derivative transactions with customers which are included as part of noninterest expenses under loan-level derivative expense.
+See Noninterest Expense section for more details.